 Tompkins County employers are joining with NLI to invest in talented employees and help meet their staff development, diversity hiring and retention, and community engagement goals.

-In the past year, Cornell University, Ithaca College, Alternatives Federal Credit Union and Greenstar Coop Market selected seven talented employees to attend NLI's Natural Leaders series.
-Other employers will be joining this fall.
+Cornell University, Ithaca College, Alternatives Federal Credit Union, Tompkins Trust, the Tompkins County Health Department, the Human Services Coalition, and Greenstar Coop Market have all selected talented employees to attend NLI's Natural Leaders series to promote staff development and civic engagement.

 For participants and their supervisors, the links between NLI participation, increased civic engagement and enhanced workplace performance and leadership were evident.